Blog: Aaron Dennison and The Dennison Watch Case Company

 Aaron Lufkin Dennison

 In about 1840, Dennison began to think about manufacturing complete watches in the United States by machine.
 In 1849 Dennison approached Edward Howard, partner in the company Howard & Davis, with his plan, and a workshop was created in a small room of the Howard & Davis clock factory at Roxbury, Massachusetts.
 The business was conducted at first under the name of the American Horologe Company, later changed to the Warren Manufacturing Company, and, later still, when it moved in 1854 to Waltham, Massachusetts, to the Boston Watch Company.
-They manufactured a watch similar in many respects to the English, and intended to run eight days.
-The factory was lavishly supplied with mahogany counters, benches and tables, elegant pictures, &c.
-The firm operated until the beginning of 1857 when it went bankrupt.
+The first product was a watch with two going barrels intended to run for eight days, but this was soon abandoned and a more conventional design adopted.
+The firm operated until the beginning of 1857 when it became bankrupt.

 The company was initially named the Anglo-American Watch Company.
 The watches were understandably American in nature, with going barrels rather than fusees, and the initial products, uncased movements, were sent to America for sale, but there was little demand because of a financial recession at the time meaning that the market was already over supplied.